 I got her a Winnie the Pooh that year.
 Winnie the Pooh was our special connection to when I was a cheerful little tub of love for my mother.
 She opened it and started crying.
 Really, truly crying in a way that I didn’t usually see my mom cry.

 I was wracked with guilt.
-I called Erin and things got shifted.
+I called my girlfriend and things got shifted.

 I raced out to my car and broke every speed law I could to get to Mass.
 I rushed into the church and my mom looked over to the door from over a sea of heads, to see her son barge into the place.
 It wasn’t Hollywood, but it was noticeable.